bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.1x (September 2016) =
+= 2.11 (September 2016) =

 - Added support for plugin [Redirection](https://wordpress.org/plugins/redirection/).
   Redirects and groups that are created, changed, enabled and disabled will be logged.
 Also when the plugin global settings are changed that will be logged.
 - Fix possible notice error from User logger.
-- "View changelog" link was not working on multisite.
+- "View changelog" link now works on multisite.

 = 2.10 (September 2016) =